 - 1. Complete all processing and apply for a commission - 2.
 Pass the U.S. Coast Guard Unlimited License examination - 3.
-Complete NV402 (Leadership and Ethics) and NV442 (Naval Science for the Merchant Marine Reservist II) - 4.
-Participate in weekly Naval Science lab - 5.
-Pass Navy physical fitness assessment and swim qualification - 6.
-Be commissioned at graduation as an Ensign in the U.S. Merchant Marine Reserve, USNR
+Complete Nv-402 (Leadership and Ethics) and Nv-442 (Naval Science for the Merchant Marine Reservist II) - 4.
+Be commissioned at graduation as an Ensign in the MMR, USNR - 5.
+If desired, request to be commissioned at graduation as an Ensign in the regular Navy and serve on active duty for a minimum of three years (subject to approval) - 6.
+Pass Navy physical fitness assessment and swim qualification